Library Services for Alumni & Community Members

 - Temporary Card

-Due to licensing agreements, alumni and community members only have on-campus access to subscription electronic resources (articles, e-books, research databases) in order to access them from Forsyth Library's IP address.
+Due to licensing agreements, alumni and community members have only on-campus access to subscription electronic resources (articles, e-books, research databases) from Tebo Library's IP address.
 Off-campus access to subscription electronic resources is not feasible for alumni or community members at this time.

-Special Collections curates and provides access to unique materials around the themes of Classic Children's Literature, Ethnic Studies (local history), Great Plains Research, Military History, Rare Books, and University Archives (university history).
+Special Collections & University Archives curate and provide access to unique materials around the themes of Classic Children's Literature, Great Plains Research (local and regional history), Military History, Rare Books, and University Archives (university history).

-To use the Special Collections and Archives, you can:
+To use the Special Collections & University Archives, you can:

 -